HaddocktheHorrible/JoystickGremlin/exporter_plugins/README.md

 Joystick Gremlin's exporter feature allows users to write VJoy bindings from the current profile directly to program configuration files.
 This capability is provided through the addition of program-specific exporter plugins.
 Builtin plugins are made available to the user through a dropdown in the exporter dialog window.
 User-made plugins may also be used by manually adding them to the list of know exporters (through the "+" icon to the right of the exporter selection drop-down) or by placing a copy of the exporter within the "exporter_plugins" folder under the Joystick Gremlin installation directory.

 Plugins are written in python.
 The rest of this document is intended to help guide users who wish to write their own exporter plugins.
 The builtin `clod-export.py` and `xplane11-export.py` follow similar patterns as described here.
 The user may wish to "follow along" by opening either file.
+Many of the patterns are shared with importer plugins.

 ## Premise